-The examples below use a “4+2” coding system, where the original file is broken into 4 pieces, and then 2 parity pieces are added.
+The examples below use a “4+2” coding system, where the original file is broken into four pieces, and then two parity pieces are added.
 In Backblaze Vaults, we use 17+3 (17 data plus three parity).
 The math—and the code—works with any numbers as long as you have at least one data shard and don’t have more than 256 shards total.
 To use Reed-Solomon, you put your data into a matrix.
 For computer files, each element of the matrix is one byte from the file.
 The bytes are laid out in a grid to form a matrix.
 If your data file has “ABCDEFGHIJKLMNOP” in it, you can lay it out like this:

 The Reed-Solomon algorithm creates a coding matrix that you multiply with your data matrix to create the coded data.
 The matrix is set up so that the first four rows of the result are the same as the first four rows of the input.
 That means that the data is left intact, and all it’s really doing is computing the parity.

 The result is a matrix with two more rows than the original.
 Those two rows are the parity pieces.

 Each row of the coding matrix produces one row of the result.
 So each row of the coding matrix makes one of the resulting pieces of the file.
 Because the rows are independent, you can cross out two of the rows and the equation still holds.

 With those rows completely gone, it looks like this: